Python SDK

 Returns: RetireResult with fields key_version (int), algorithm (str), status (str), public_key (bytes), created_at (str), and request_id (str).

 Retired keys can still decrypt and verify, but cannot encrypt or sign.
 Archived keys cannot perform any operations.
 Plan your rotation strategy accordingly.
+Key archival is intentionally not available in the SDK â it must be performed through the Portal UI to prevent accidental private key destruction.

 Error Handlingâ